jbarnes850/cassette-realtime/README.md

 # Cassette: A Real-Time Speech-to-Text Tool.
-Documents Notes in Google or Notion and Chat with Your Data using LLM's
+Document Notes in Google or Notion and Chat with Your Data using LLM's

 ## Overview